Course Outline

 material each week.
 Each week your writing portfolio will include short creative writing exercises and reflection on your writing within the set genre conventions.
 You will receive formative

 feedback on these attempts in class.
-These creative responses will prepare you, and provide the basis, for your final assessment in week 9.
+These creative responses will prepare you, and provide the basis, for your final assessment in task 2.

-In week 9 you will write a scene/scenario in your chosen genre, with an accompanying critical reflection.
+In task 2, you will write a scene/scenario in your chosen genre, with an accompanying critical reflection.
 The work must be

 thoroughly edited and professionally presented.
 This assessment will be submitted

-electronically through Canvas.
+electronically through Cadmus.
 More information can be found on Canvas.

 Criteria: